furiosFast/MRGpsDataGetter/README.md

 It is necessary to add the dependencies of MRGpsDataGetter to each target that implements it!

+Another library necessary for the correct functioning of MRGpsDataGetter is [BDAstroCalc](https://github.com/braindrizzlestudio/BDAstroCalc).
+It is already implemented within the framework.

 ## License

 SwifterSwift is released under the MIT license.
 See [LICENSE](https://github.com/furiosFast/MRGpsDataGetter/blob/master/LICENSE) for more information.